devzendo/digimorse/README.md

 * Building the keyer.
 * Reading the keyer output via the USB Serial link, and determining duration of on-off key timing from the USB stream.
 Feasibility investigation.
+* All development is in Rust, which is a new, difficult, but interesting language.
+It would be easier in C++, and quicker - but probably less provably correct, and portability would be painful.

 Roadmap